desprit/tg-ai-connector/README.md

 /help
 ```

-ChatGPT stores history of requests which can be manually cleaned using `clear` command.
+ChatGPT and Text Completion stores history of requests which can be manually cleaned using `clear` command.

 ```
 /p clear